mxuribe/howler/README.md

         5. Click on the "Access Token" link in order to display it.
         6. Copy and store the value of the access token somewhere **secret and secure** for now. **You do not want anyone having access to this access token!**
 * The specified target **matrix room's full ID** (html encoded, please) saved as **MATRIX_BOT_ROOM_ID**.
-    * It **SHOULD** be something like this for example (where the exclamation mark is encoded): %21mzyx123abc123lmnop123:matrix.org
+    * It **SHOULD** be something like this for example (where the starting exclamation mark is html encoded): %21mzyx123abc123lmnop123:matrix.org
     * It should **NOT** be like this: !mzyx123abc123lmnop123:matrix.org
 * The **full username** of the message **receipient's** matrix ID - e.g. @johnwick:matrix.org - saved as **MATRIX_RECIPIENT_FULL_USERNAME**.
-    * **Note:** this could also be the same account as the sender, in case you simply wish to send yourself the messages (instead of someone else).
+    * **Note:** this could also be the same account as the sender, in case you simply wish to send yourself the messages (instead of to the attention of someone else).
 * The username ("short name") portion of the message receipient's matrix ID - e.g. johnwick - saved as **MATRIX_RECIPIENT_SHORT_USERNAME**.
-    * **Note:** this could also be the same account as the sender, in case you simply wish to send yourself the messages (instead of someone else).
+    * **Note:** this could also be the same account as the sender, in case you simply wish to send yourself the messages (instead of to the attention of someone else)).

 Once the above items have been gathered, you would simply add them to the end of your **.bashrc** file.
 Here's an **example** of what such an addition could look like: